osmosis-labs/osmosis/cosmwasm/contracts/crosschain-swaps/README.md

 #### Native to Osmosis native

-Similarly, if you wanted to swap for a token that is native to osmosis (osmo, ion, or tokenfactory tokens) you can use a memo like the one above but with the appropriate valies for the token and receiver.
+Similarly, if you wanted to swap for a token that is native to osmosis (osmo, ion, or tokenfactory tokens) you can use a memo like the one above but with the appropriate values for the token and receiver.

 ```json
 {